pabloelt/pabloelt.github.io/content/project/project3/index.md

 ---
 title: Analysis and Optimization of an Ecommerce Company
-summary: The available public AirBnb data is analysed to find insights that can help to understand the characteristics of the vacation rental market in Madrid (Spain) and guide the team’s research work in terms of rental prices, occupancy levels and purchase prices.
+summary: A comprehensive Conversion Rate Optimization (CRO) plan is developed to reverse the stagnant trend in an ecommerce company and drive a significant increase in its revenues.
+This plan consists of 10 specific initiatives, categorized into five key business levers (number of views, conversion rate, cross-selling, purchase frequency, and customer loyalty).

 tags:
   - Discovery Projects
 date: 2024-06-24
 #external_link: http://github.com
 ---
-*Note: Documentation available on the [GitHub Repository](https://github.com/pabloelt/real-estate-market-analysis-rental-vacation) is currently in Spanish.
+*Note: Documentation available on the [GitHub Repository](https://github.com/pabloelt/analysis-and-optimization-of-an-ecommerce-company) is currently in Spanish.
 It will be soon updated to English.*
 {style="color: #aaaaaa"}

 {{< toc >}}